 I prefer to find my own hot deals by knowing a little bit about a lot of things.
 When I’m unsure about an item, it takes just a few seconds to research it online.
 If I peruse the display cases at all, I do it on my way out the door.

-For more tips like this, see “Avoid These 9 Thrift Store Shopping Mistakes.”
+For more tips like this, see “9 Common Thrift Store Shopping Mistakes.”

 6. Rethink pink

-For those thrift shopping for profit, understand that color matters.
+For those who thrift-shop for profit, understand that color matters.
 And in my experience, anything pink is tough to sell.

 Pink appeals to a very limited market.
 It’s a color that’s notoriously difficult to match.
 Many shades — think pastel pink, dusty rose and mauve — look faded and dated.